icarus-sim/icarus-sim.github.io/index.md

 tagline: Caching simulator for Information Centric Networking (ICN)
 ---

-Icarus is a Python-based simulator for evaluating caching performance in Information Centric Networking (ICN).
+Icarus is a Python-based discrete-event simulator for evaluating caching performance in Information Centric Networks (ICN).

-Icarus has been designed to be easy to use and very extensible.
+Icarus is not bound to any specific ICN architecture.
+Its design allows users to implement and evalute new caching policies or caching and routing strategy with few lines of code.

 ### Download
 You can download a stable release in a zip or tar.gz format using the links below.